thuva4/Algorithms/README.md

 * Laplacian smoothing    :    an algorithm to smooth a polygonal mesh

 * Lesk algorithm    :    word sense disambiguation

+* Leaky bucket algorithm : an algorithm that demonstrates traffic control in network transmission

 * Levenberg–Marquardt algorithm    :    An algorithm for solving nonlinear least squares problems.